MarilynKeller/SMPL2AddBiomechanics/README.md

 # Contact

-For any question about SKEL loading, please contact skel@tuebingen.mpg.de.
+For any question about BSM and SKEL, please contact skel@tuebingen.mpg.de.

 For commercial licensing, please contact ps-licensing@tue.mpg.de